agorf/dyndns53/README.md

 Fill in your domain name in _Domain Name_ and choose _Public Hosted Zone_ for _Type_, then click _Create_.

+In the hosted zone page, note down the domain names of the Amazon name servers (row with type NS).
+You need to set them as name servers in your domain name registrar.

+**Note:** DNS propagation usually takes a few hours for newly-registered domain names.
+If resolving your domain doesn't work, try again later.

-In the hosted zone page, click _Back to Hosted Zones_ and note down the _Hosted Zone ID_ since you will need it in the next step.
+Click _Back to Hosted Zones_ and note down the _Hosted Zone ID_ since you will need it in the next step.

 [Route 53 Hosted Zones page]: https://console.aws.amazon.com/route53/home#hosted-zones: